hzeller/rpi-rgb-led-matrix/README.md

          -r <rows>     : Display rows.
 16 for 16x32, 32 for 32x32.
 Default: 32
          -c <chained>  : Daisy-chained boards.
 Default: 1.
          -L            : 'Large' display, composed out of 4 times 32x32 -p <pwm-bits> : Bits used for PWM.
-Something between 1..7 -D <demo-nr>  : Always needs to be set
+Something between 1..11 -l            : Don't do luminance correction (CIE1931) -D <demo-nr>  : Always needs to be set
          -d            : run as daemon.
 Use this when starting in /etc/init.d, but also when running without